 3. Strong dependence on specific business models

-To realize the vision of “To Be the Best Performance Marketing Company Representing Japan”, the Group expands its businesses based on the business model whereby the Group’s revenues will increase by improving the performance (conversion: purchase and application) of commerce business operators, our clients.
+To realize the vision of “To Be the Best Performance Marketing Company Representing Japan”, the Group expands its businesses based on the business model whereby the Group’s revenues will increase by improving the performance, “Gross Merchandise Value (GMV)” of commerce business operators, our clients.
 Accordingly, if the performance of the clients does not improve as expected due to the worse results of the clients or changes in their marketing policies, the Group’s results could be significantly affected.

 4. Relationships with business connections